AFK-AlignedFamKernel/afk_monorepo/docs/docs/intro.md

 # Introduction

+**AFK is a Social payment network to exchange money, data, and thoughts.**

+Social graph of Bitcoin and Ethereum through Nostr and Starknet, the Cypherpunk app of Communication, Data, and Money.

+Building the public good to gives ownership of your speech, privacy, identity, money, and data, powered by the BTC & ETH ecosystem.

-**AFK is a Decentralized social built with Nostr and powered by Starknet account abstraction**.
+*AFK is a Decentralized social built with Nostr and powered by Starknet account abstraction*.

 ## Origin story